QueryKit/RxQueryKit/README.md

 RxQueryKit provides extensions on managed object context to observe when the objects in a context change or when a context will or did save.

+It provides a type safe structure providing the changes objects.

 ```swift
 context.qk_objectsDidChange().subscribeNext { notification in